Lease Asset Proposal and Generation

 Initial Measurement of the Right-of-Use Asset

-The right-of-use asset is equivalent to the net present value of the lease.
+The right-of-use asset equals the net present value of the lease.

-For a finance lease, the residual value (RV) of the asset is equal to the residual value percentage (RV%) set in the asset type multiplied by the current cost.
-If the right-of-use asset is proposed and generated from a lease, the RV% is the same as the RV% set in the asset type.
+For a finance lease, the asset's residual value (RV) equals the residual value percentage (RV%) in the asset type multiplied by the current cost.
+If the right-of-use asset is proposed and generated from a lease, the RV% is the same as the RV% in the asset type.

-For an operating lease, the RV of an asset that is proposed and generated from a lease is equal to the total interest amount of the lease, shown as a negative amount.
+For an operating lease, the RV of an asset that's proposed and generated from a lease equals the total interest amount of the lease, shown as a negative value.
 The RV% is calculated as the residual value divided by the asset current cost.

 Re-measurement of the Right-of-Use Asset

-The re-measurement amount of the lease liability is the same as the adjustment made to the right-of-use asset.
-The calculation for the lease modification adjustment is also the same for finance and operating lease.
+The re-measurement amount for the lease liability matches the adjustment made to the right-of-use asset.
+The calculation for the lease modification adjustment is the same for finance and operating leases.
 The write-down adjustment is calculated as the difference between the following:

 • The lease liability balance at the effective date of modification

-• The new net present value using the modified terms of the lease
+• The new net present value using the modified lease terms

-If an operating lease asset is modified, the RV is calculated as the total interest of the modified lease, shown as a negative amount.
+If you modify an operating lease asset, the RV is calculated as the total interest of the modified lease, shown as a negative amount.

 Note:

 You should use Straight Line Remaining Depreciation Method because the depreciation after modification is computed based on the current net book value or remaining life.
-If you use other depreciation methods, the depreciation after modification is computed as Current Cost divided by the Asset Life.
+If you use other depreciation methods, depreciation after modification is calculated as Current Cost divided by the Asset Life.

 General Notices